ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mongodb/automate_setup_pulumi.md

 ## Install Pulumi

-You can install Pulumi with this [installation guide](https://learn.arm.com/install-guides/pulumi/)
+You can install Pulumi with this [install guide](https://learn.arm.com/install-guides/pulumi/)

 Check the version of Pulumi: